 The bereavement of family and friends is a journey on its own and occurs in direct correlation with the imminent dying and death of the patient.
 A deep feeling of separation happens when the loved one’s consciousness diminishes and their awareness of the environment vanishes.
 But grief doesn’t descend until after the reality of the impending death hits.
 The danger here is overwhelming guilt.
 Grief is a highly personal experience; as strong and unique as the relationship that has been severed.

 3HC hospice nurses and counselors are trained to intervene when appropriate and promote emotional interdependence within the family and friends.
 3HC’s philosophy of compassionate care is not only for the patient, but for all family and friends as well.
 Bereavement services are available for 13 months after the death of a loved one.
-This includes visits, telephone calls, mailings, support groups, memorial services, and if necessary Wings!
-Camp for Grieving Children.
+This includes visits, telephone calls, mailings, support groups, memorial services, and our annual Wings Camp for Grieving Children.

 Consistent with all hospice concepts, spiritual care should give the patient the opportunity to assess and self-evaluate within a defined spiritual perspective; to investigate beliefs, not just take them for granted.
 We offer traditional practices, such as reading scripture, prayer, rites of forgiveness and reconciliation, meditation and in Christian tradition, the Eucharist or Communion.
 The Hospice Chaplain is available to meet the spiritual needs of all hospice patients, whatever their faith or belief stance.
 All people have spiritual concerns when facing death.